sfaleron/march-for-science-2017-sign/README.rst

 Overview
 ========

-Takes a one or two layer 22x17 inch landscape SVG and creates eight (or four) letter-sized tiles that fit neatly onto a 24x18 substrate, such as a sheet of corrugated plastic.
-The layers must be named "Front" and "Back".
-Either will do for a single-sided sign.
+Takes a two layer 22x17 inch landscape SVG and creates eight letter-sized tiles that fit neatly onto a 24x18 substrate, such as a sheet of corrugated plastic.
+The nams of the layers are not relevant, but are always referenced as "front" and "back" on the command line.

+support for single-layer SVGs may show up in the future. or not.

 obtain tiles
 ============